ndd21/PHYS281/docs/demo-classes.md

     mass = 9.1e-31  # mass in kg
 ```

-An instance of this class can then be created with:
+An variable can then be created from this class (also known as a @(class instance)) with:

 ```python
 electron = Particle()  # note the brackets are required